rguzmanl/SI507-HW6/README.md

 $(document).ready(function(){
     $("form").submit(function(event){
 ```
+- Detects whether the document object model (DOM) is ready for JavaScript code.
+When it is ready, then it safely runs the function. https://learn.jquery.com/using-jquery-core/document-ready/

+- It is an event (submit) that occurs when the form is submitted (click the button submit).
+It can only be used in form elements. https://api.jquery.com/submit/ and https://www.w3schools.com/jquery/event_submit.asp

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**